sylabs/singularity-userdocs/quick_start.rst

 .. code::

-   $ sudo singularity build --sandbox ubuntu/ library://ubuntu
+   $ singularity build --sandbox ubuntu/ library://ubuntu

-This command creates a directory called ``ubuntu/`` with an entire Ubuntu Operating System and some {Singularity} metadata in your current working directory.
+This command creates a sub-directory called ``ubuntu/`` with an entire Ubuntu operating system and some {Singularity} metadata in your current working directory.

 You can use commands like ``shell``, ``exec`` , and ``run`` with this directory just as you would with a {Singularity} image.
-If you pass the ``--writable`` option when you use your container you can also write files within the sandbox directory (provided you have the permissions to do so).
+If you pass the ``--writable`` option when you use your container, you can also write files within the sandbox directory (provided you have the permissions to do so).

 .. code::

-   $ sudo singularity exec --writable ubuntu touch /foo
+   $ singularity exec --writable ubuntu touch /foo

    $ singularity exec ubuntu/ ls /foo
    /foo